configcat/docs/website/docs/advanced/code-references/overview.md

     <img class="bordered" src="/docs/assets/cli/scan/config_id.png" />

+## How Scanning Works
+The scanner looks for feature flag and setting keys between the following quotation marks in the first place: `'` `"` `` ` ``
+Then, the found keys' context is examined for **aliases** such as variables, constants, or enumerations used to store them.
+These **aliases** are treated as indirect references and included in the searching process.

 ## Upload Scan Reports

 You have the option to upload scan reports for each branch of your repository to ConfigCat.